top of page

 7. The athlete will demonstrate Christ-like character.
 Both in and out of the arena showing respect in speech and actions for game officials, opponents and all those associated with our opponents.

 8. The athlete will never engage in fighting.
-The athlete will maintain self-control at all times.
+The athlete will always maintain self-control.
 Un-sportsmanship like conduct penalties will not be tolerated and will be penalized.

 9. The athlete will know and understand our philosophy.
 The athlete will respect the seriousness of the eternal effects of their responsibilities as they represent themselves, their families, their school, their church and ultimately their Lord and Savior, Jesus Christ.